SERPENT Guide

 sm spent_fuel % Source in spent fuel material

-se -3 % Watt spectrum
+se -3 % Watt fission spectrum

 % Cf-252 calibration source for detector response